MileHacker Logo

 Language Tip

 Practice these phrases before your trip.
-Even a small effort to speak Mandarin can greatly improve your dealings with locals.
+Even a small an effort to use Mandarin can greatly improve your interactions with locals.